Are your candidates losing jobs because their personal brand isn’t up to scratch?

 If they’re new to networking on social media, show them the ‘two cents’ methodology: Look for top-performing posts, read the content and leave your informed opinion – or your two cents – in a comment.

-Your personal brand is just as important as your candidates’.
 Download the eBook to learn how to build your personal brand and start social selling your way to top-biller status.